chrys-exaucet/Real-Time-Face-Recognition/README.md

 ## V. Files

 1. Connexion.mlapp

   The initial login interface with embedded real time face recognition.
   Follow the instructions given through the interface.
   Do register your face before trying to be recognized.

 2. UseInterface.mlapp

   It is the interface of the user's personal space.
   Must be called by the first interface!
 Otherwise, comment the first 3 lines of its startupfcn.

-4. Database
+3. Database

   Database folder called inside the Connexion.mlapp to recognize regeistered faces.
 You can add there your set of faces, each in a signle folder.
   Note the the way you will name your folder inside the database is the name you should use to get registered with the app.

   If you move the database folder elsewhere or change its name, please modify the database private property inside the Connexion.mlapp accordingly.

 4. FaceApp-Demo
   Contains demo videos and photos of the app installation, look&feel and behavior.
+  You may look at it for convenience.

+5. FaceAppLogo.jpg

+  The Logo of the  application, visible via the second interface.

+  If you move the file elsewhere or change its name, please modify the logo private property inside the UserInterface.mlapp accordingly.

+6. Ressourceful-Links

+Helps you dig deeper the topic and technologies used.

+7. FaceApp-Team.jpg
+The set of contributors to the project.
+Want to be one of them?
+Send a pull request, signal an isssue of a new feature you want!
+Email us at: chrysexaucet@hotmail.fr